What "How to Train Your Dragon" Teaches Us About Our Emotions

 Why Fighting Makes It Worse

-Push away grief?
-It follows us like a shadow.
-Suppress shame?
-It grows in the darkness.
-Run from fear?
-It chases us into smaller spaces.
-Fight anxiety?
-It amplifies, because fighting itself signals danger.
+Push away grief and it follows like a shadow.
+Suppress shame and it grows in the dark.
+Run from fear and it chases us into smaller and smaller spaces.
+Fight anxiety and it amplifies, because the fighting itself signals danger.

-When we attack our emotions, they fight back.
+But when we treat them like the enemy, they fight back.
 They intensify.
-It's like the Vikings and dragons—the more they fought, the fiercer both sides became.
+It's like the Vikings and the dragons — the more they fought, the fiercer both sides became.

 What Our Emotions Are Actually Doing